Skip to main content

 Promote

-Names that clear the rank threshold enter the basket.
-Position sizing is rule-based — equal-weight, vol-targeted or sector-neutralised depending on the strategy.
+Stocks that clear the rank threshold enter the basket.
+Position sizing is rule-based — equal-weight, vol-targeted or sector-neutralised, depending on the strategy.

 03